Back

 Tulsi: In Hinduism, every part of the Tulsi plant is revered, including the flower, leaves, stem, root, and seeds.
 The word “tulsi” means “the incomparable one.”
 Hindus believe the plant can bring good luck, wealth, and prosperity.

 In addition to its religious significance, Tulsi is a staple in Ayurvedic remedies for its adaptogenic properties, which have been used for thousands of years to promote calm and inner peace.
 The plant is rich in antioxidants, which bolsters healthy immune function.
-Due to its antimicrobial properties and bioactive components, it can be used for sanitizing and purifying.
+Due to its properties and bioactive components, it can be used for sanitizing and purifying.

 Basil: Basil is one of the most widely used herbs globally.
 It is primarily used in cooking and is often added to fresh and cooked recipes for flavor enhancement.
 Fresh Basil leaves are often added to the recipe’s final step so that the herb’s distinctive flavor can be appreciated.
 The flavor compounds in Basil are heat-sensitive, and cooking can quickly spoil the herb’s flavor profile.